Displacement convexity of Boltzmann's entropy characterizes the strong energy condition from general relativity: Ricci lower bounds from entropic convexity

 \begin{proof} Suppose $\NRc(\hat v,\hat v)<K \in \R$ at some future-directed vector $(\hat v,\xo) \in TM$ with $|\hat v|_g=1$.
 The idea of the proof is to construct a $q$-geodesic starting from measure $\mu_0$ which is concentrated (say uniformly) within a (Riemannian) ball of radius $r$ around $\xo$, and to transport it in the direction $\hat v$ for proper-time $t$, where $r\ll t\ll 1$ are chosen sufficiently small that the Ricci curvature remains approximately constant along the geodesic, to facilitate computation and to contradict the $(K,N,q)$ convexity of $\EV(\mu)$.
 The transport will be generated by a smooth potential $u=u_{\td q q}$ whose first two derivatives at $\xo$ may be freely prescribed within limits imposed by Proposition \ref{P:q-convex construction}.
 Once $Du(\xo)$ has been selected to transport $\xo$ to $y_t:=\exp_{\xo} t\hat v$, we'll choose $D^2 u(\xo)$ to make the product $D^2 H D^2 u$ from \eqref{Hu} become a suitable multiple of the identity operator on $T_{\xo}M$, thus achieving the case of equality in certain inequalities in the proof.
+We assume $N\ne n$, but the proof adapts easily to $(N,V)=(n,0)$ by choosing $D^2 u(\bar x)=0$ in this case, which is consistent with the sign definiteness of \eqref{lapse two}.

 The construction, which is localized at $\xo$, will be carried out in Fermi coordinates around the geodesic $y_t=\exp_{\xo} t \hat v$.
 Lemma \ref{L:lapse concavity} provides $t>0$ sufficiently small that the Hessian of $x \mapsto \ell^q(x,y_t)$ at $\xo$ is negative-definite and satisfies